richardgreg/catalog-project/README.md

 (or whatever you named it when cloning).

 ### How to run app
-And for the moment you've been waiting for, while in the the _project_ directory, via your terminal:
+While in the the _project_ directory, via your terminal:

 - First, enter the command `python3 database_setup.py`
-- Second, enter `python3 install_categories.py`
+- Secondly, enter `python3 install_categories.py`
-- Third, enter `python3 application.py`
+- Finally, enter `python3 application.py`

 :smile: